rdo-management/instack-undercloud/doc/source/virt-setup.rst

 #.
 The virt setup automatically sets up a vm for the Undercloud installed with
    the same base OS as the host.
-See the Notes below to choose a different OS.::
+See the Note below to choose a different OS.::

   .. note:: To setup the undercloud vm with a base OS different from the host,